Skip to main content

 Are these terms legally binding?

-This generator creates a solid starting template.
-We recommend having a legal professional review it for your specific jurisdiction and use case before publishing.
+This generator creates a starter template, not legal advice or a ready-to-publish legal document.
+Have a legal professional review it for your jurisdiction, customers, products, and dispute process before publishing.

 Do I need terms and conditions?